-There are two reasons to implement protective measures in citrus industry workplaces: firstly, and most importantly, to protect the people in the workplace - if there were to be an outbreak of this disease in a nursery, on a farm, or in a packhouse, the future of the business would be jeopardised; and secondly, to comply with legislation, regulations and directives that have been issued by the South African government.
+There are two reasons to implement protective measures in citrus industry workplaces: firstly, and most importantly, to protect the people in the workplace - if there were to be an outbreak of this disease in a nursery, on a farm, or in a packhouse, the health of the people and operations of the business would be jeopardised; and secondly, to comply with legislation, regulations and directives that have been issued by the South African government.

 This document aims to provide information and recommendations for best practice to workplaces in the citrus industry.
-The document draws information from a wide range of courses, and it reflects what is considered to be best practice in the local conditions.
-It furthermore aims to provide guidance and recommendations that are not only applicable during certain periods, such as during a lockdown, but that will be helpful during the entire period that Covid-19 remains a risk factor.
+The document draws information from a wide range of sources, and it reflects what is considered to be best practice in the local conditions.
+It furthermore aims to provide guidance and recommendations that are not only applicable during certain periods, such as during a lockdown, but that will be helpful for the entire period that Covid-19 remains a risk.